GuduleLapointe/w4os-test/readme.txt

 == Description ==

+**This is a hihgly experimental developement branch.
+It contains unfinished code and is probably not really operational, and most likely not secure.**

+**For a stable release, use the master branch or download from WordPress directory.**

 Ready to use WordPress interface for [OpenSimulator](http://opensimulator.org/).
 Provides user registration, default avatar model choice, login info, statistics and a web assets server for grids or standalone simulators.

 See Features and Roadmap sections for current and upcoming functionalties.

 = Features =

+Experimental, under developement: transition from user-linked avatars to independant post types
+* to avoid conflicts if multiple avatar were created with the same email address from console
+* will allow multiple avatars for a single account (the option will eventually be switchable in w4os settings)

+Standard features

 - **Grid info**: `[gridinfo]` shortcode and admin dashboard widgets
 - **Grid status**: `[gridstatus]` shortcode and admin dashboard widgets